mtorres253/mtorres253.github.io/chapt-9/index.md

 - Catastrophizing: Overestimating the chances of disaster, automatically going to the worst case scenario
 - Polarized Thinking: Thinking in black and white terms (e.g., things are right or wrong, good or bad).
 A tendency to view things at the extremes with no middle ground.
 This is also referred to as "All or nothing thinking"
 - Mind reading: Making assumptions about other people's thoughts, feelings and behaviors without checking the evidence.
 Inferring based on assumptions
-- Shoulds: Using "should", "ought", or "must" statements to set up unrealistic expectations of yourself and others.
-Operating by rigid rules and not allowing for flexibility.
+- Shoulds: Operating by rigid rules and not allowing for flexibility.
+Using "should", "ought", or "must" statements that set up unrealistic expectations of yourself and others

 ## We can limit ourselves based on negative beliefs
 Part of what makes it hard to break away from these thoughts is that we may have gotten messages through our childhood reinforcing negative beliefs about ourselves and our abilities.
 This includes times we were told we couldn't accomplish something, that we were going to fail or we weren't good enough.